skip to Main Content

 1970-Peter Edgelow

-Peter Edgelow, the Director of the Kaiser Hayward physical therapy department, travels to Adelaide to study with Geoff Maitland for 3 months.
-When he returned, he wanted to create a similar program in the States.
+Peter Edgelow, Director of the Kaiser Hayward physical therapy department, travels to Adelaide to study with Geoff Maitland for 3 months.
+When he returns, he wants to create a similar program in the States.

 Read more